VAMDC/DocJavaTools/TAPValidator/source/gui.rst

 .. _document:

-XSAMS Document
+VAMDC-XSAMS Document
 -----------------

-	This panel holds XSAMS document, opened from file or returned by node.
+	This panel holds the VAMDC-XSAMS document, opened from file or returned by node.

 	Double-click on a line centers on it.

-	Located blocks and search results are backlit by gray color, elements with validation errors are backlit with red.
+	Located blocks and search results are highlighted by gray color, elements with validation errors are highlighted with red.

 .. _locator: